If You Have Bone Cancer

 What is bone cancer?

-Primary bone cancers start when the cells in the bone start to grow out of control.
+Primary bone cancers are cancers that start in a bone.
+This can happen when the cells in the bone begin to grow out of control.

 Types of bone cancer

-The most common types of bone cancer in adults include:
+The most common types of bone cancer are:

 • Chondrosarcoma